 Random error can be minimized but can never be completely eliminated since we can study only a sample of the population; individual variation always occurs and no measurement is perfectly accurate.
 Random error can be reduced by careful measurement of exposure and outcome, thus making individual measurements as precise as possible.
-Sampling error occurs as part of the process of selecting study participants who are always a representative sample of a larger population.
-The best way to reduce sampling error is to increase the size of the study and to ensure that the sample is chosen at random.
+Sampling error occurs as part of the process of selecting study participants within a larger population.
+The best way to reduce sampling error is to ensure that the sample is really random and that it is of sufficient size (see Unit 8 - Surveys and data management).

-3 The ethical problems relative to epidemiological studies are addressed in International Guidelines for the ethical review of epidemiological Studies issued by the Council for international Organizations of medical Sciences, Geneva, 1991 ISBN 9290360496
+3 The ethical problems relative to epidemiological studies are addressed in International Guidelines for the ethical Review of epidemiological Studies issued by the Council for international Organizations of medical Sciences, Geneva , 1991 ISBN 9290360496